-This section contains a list of job-related cognitive abilities that have been evaluated in a job-like context using HR Avatar's simulation technology.
+This section contains a list of job-related cognitive abilities that have been evaluated in a job-like context using simulation technology.
 Studies have demonstrated that cognitive abilities are highly correlated with job performance for many jobs.
 Abilities also correlate with problem-solving and the ability to learn quickly.